Polr URL Shortener Admin Takeover

 }

-The vulnerability
+The Vulnerability

 First, the controller checks if the setup_arguments cookie is set, returning 404 if not.
 The cookie is then unset, and compared against the setup key which was generated and stored in the first step (in the .env as TMP_SETUP_AUTH_KEY).

-To check if this is an authorized request, Polr uses loose comparison, checking that the auth key matches the ones passed in the cookie.
+To check if this is an authorized request, Polr uses loose comparison, checking that the auth key matches the one passed in the cookie.
 In PHP, comparing true with any non-empty alphanumeric string will return true (example).
 Since we can control the cookie, we can pass true as the second parameter of the comparison and force it to return true.

 if (!isset($_COOKIE['setup_arguments'])) {